theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 #### Bloom’s Taxonomy

-When I devise a new teaching activity, it is Bloom’s Taxonomy that supports my thinking about the depth of learning.
+Bloom’s Taxonomy supports my thinking about the depth of learning.
 It reminds me that students should not remain only at the level of remembering and understanding, but should move toward applying, analyzing, evaluating, and creating.

 I use this especially when designing tasks.
-Examples are: students classify leadership behavior, analyze organizational structures, evaluate business model options, develop personas and organizatas, create market-sizing logic, design business plan sections, and reflect the quality of their startup ideas.
+Examples include classifying leadership behavior, analyzing organizational structures, evaluating business model options, developing personas and organizatas, creating market-sizing logic, designing business plan sections, and reflecting on the quality of startup ideas.

   </div>
 </div>